StarIitNova/Sakura/README.md

 - [ ] Self hosted (written in itself)
 - [ ] Optimized
 - [ ] Fully compiled version of the assembly?

+## Installation

+Sakura is currently incomplete, so there are no built releases.
+If you wish to use Sakura in it's current state, you can clone the repository and build it using make.

+## Usage Examples

+Coming soon

+## Documentation

+Coming Soon

 ## Contributing